-If you’re headed to Berlin for your next educational trip, then you need to consider these 6 stand-out excursions.
-They will make your tour memorable, educational & impactful & hit all your classes learning outcomes.
+If you’re headed to Berlin for your next educational trip, then you need to consider these six stand-out excursions.
+They will make your tour memorable, educational and impactful, and hit all your class-learning outcomes.

 Berlin Walking Tour

 If you want to get a feel for the city of Berlin a walking tour is the perfect way to kick-start your trip.
 Led effectively by a walking encyclopedia, a Berlin walking tour guide is your one-stop shop for a historical and quirky take on one of Europe’s greatest cities.

 Expect to see: Discover Berlin through a highly informative walk past some of the city’s most noteworthy sites including Museum Island, Neue Wache Memorial, the Holocaust Memorial, parts of the Berlin Wall, Gendarmenmarkt, Checkpoint Charlie, Brandenburg Gate, plus many more!